Confidenceman02/django-elm/README_pypi.md

 Optionally set your package manager of choice.

 > [!NOTE]
-> If you don't set this variable then Djelm will try to use [pnpm](https://pnpm.io/).
+> If you don't set this variable then djelm will try to use [pnpm](https://pnpm.io/).
 Use
 > the [install guide](https://pnpm.io/installation) if you would like to use this default and you don't currently
 > have [pnpm](https://pnpm.io/) installed.
 >